-A Conservation Management Strategy is a 10 year strategic document that describes how the treasured places, native plants and animals DOC cares for on your behalf will be managed.
+A Conservation Management Strategy (CMS) is a 10 year strategic document that describes how the places, native plants and animals entrusted to the department's care will be managed.

 Find out who gets involved and the formal statutory process for developing conservation management strategies.